-I've worked as an investigative journalist in both the US and former Soviet Union, and recently graduated with a Master's degree from Columbia University's Harriman Institute, and my pieces and analyses have appeared in Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Sports Illustrated, Quartz, Organized Crime and Corruption Reporting Project, Guardian, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Washington Post, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.
+I'm a writer, analyst, and investigative journalist on topics ranging from kleptocracy and grand corruption to developments in the post-Soviet space and Western relations therein.
+I received my Master's degree in Russia, Eurasia and Eastern Europe Studies from Columbia University's Harriman Institute, and my pieces and analyses have appeared in outlets like Foreign Affairs, Foreign Policy, The Atlantic, The New Republic, POLITICO Magazine, Washington Post, Sports Illustrated, Just Security, Bellingcat, ThinkProgress, Quartz, The American Interest, Organized Crime and Corruption Reporting Project, openDemocracy, Guardian, National Review, World Politics Review, Al Jazeera, Slate, The Daily Beast, Roads & Kingdoms, Talking Points Memo, EurasiaNet, Houston Chronicle, Jamestown, Moscow Times, Radio Free Europe/Radio Liberty, and Business Insider, among a host of other outlets.